How To Feed A Loon

 Next, place the roasting pan across two burners and then add more chicken stock and white wine, using a wooden spoon to scrape up the bits stuck to the pan.
 Cook until reduced, about 3 minutes.

-Add in the pan juices and the corn starch slurry (3 tsp corn starch mixed with 3 tbsp of water) and stir until slightly thickened.
+Add in the pan juices and the corn starch slurry (3 teaspoon corn starch mixed with 3 tablespoon of water) and stir until slightly thickened.
 Stir in a little butter and season with salt and pepper.
 If desired, strain through a sieve into your gravy boat.

 A hand pouring sauce from a gravy boat onto a pork chop next to stuffing on a red plate.